Media: Press Release

 * **Complete Braille alphabet & numeric notation** – cell‑number system (A = 1 … Z = 1356).

-The project is released under a Creative Commons BY‑NC‑SA 4.0 license, allowing anyone to download, adapt (non‑commercially), and contribute improvements via GitHub pull requests.
+The project is released under a Creative Commons BY‑NC‑SA 4.0 license, allowing anyone to download, adapt (non‑commercially).
 The guide is intended for immediate distribution to veterans, VA staff, veteran service organizations, and community partners.

-“Accessibility should never be a barrier to literacy,” said **[Your Name]**, blind U.S. Army veteran and creator of the guide.
+“Accessibility should never be a barrier to literacy,” said **Alan Dunbar**, a blind U.S. Army veteran and creator of the guide.
 “By making this resource free and openly editable, we empower veterans to learn Braille on their own terms and give VA staff a ready‑made tool for orientation‑and‑mobility programs.”

 **Media Contact**